-During the validation process we use D-ITG [41], [42] for traffic generation, since it was proven to work much reliably than other traffic generation platforms [43].
+During the validation process we use D-ITG [41,42] for traffic generation, since it was proven to work much reliably than other traffic generation platforms [43].
 Using D-ITG, we defined the following three traffic scenarios in order validate the our ABW application in different circumstances:

-CBR Traffic.
+1. CBR traffic.
 In this scenario we generate three flows with constant bit rate with the following timing.
-At the beginning of the measurement, H1 starts to send 4 Mbps of UDP traffic to H5 for 100 seconds, than the host sleeps for 100 s (generating no traffic) and restarts sending with 8 Mbps rate.
+At the beginning of the measurement, H1 starts to send 4 Mbps of UDP traffic to H5 for 100 s, than the host sleeps for 100 s (generating no traffic) and restarts sending with 8 Mbps rate.
 Parallel to this, H3 starts to send 10 Mbps of UDP traffic to H4 for 100 s after the start of the measurement until the end.
-Fig. 6a shows the ABW on the best route from H1 to H5 (the path offering the maximum ABW).
+Fig. 6 a shows the ABW on the best route from H1 to H5 (the path offering the maximum ABW).
 Reported values are the estimated ABW, the reference ABW (as derived from packet capture), and the relative error.
 Although the bandwidth measured by the Floodlight controller is varying due to the variable latency introduced between the controller and switches, in some cases the measured ABW is constant.
-This can happen when the alternative route through S4 provides a better ABW solution: e.g. in the last 100 s of the measurement, the bandwidth between S1 and S2 is 8 Mbps thus the best route is $S1\rightarrow S4\rightarrow S3$ with 5 Mbps available bandwidth (and no traffic).
-After one measurement period (1 second long, at second 200 and second 300) affected by transitory error, the estimated ABW stabilizes to the (constant) actual ABW, with no error.
+This can happen when the alternative route through

+S4 provides a better ABW solution: e.g. in the last 100 s of the measurement, the bandwidth between S1 and S2 is 8 Mbps thus the best route is S1 \rightarrow S4 \rightarrow S3 with 5 Mbps available bandwidth (and no traffic).
+After one measurement period (1 s long, at second 200 and second 300) affected by transitory error, the estimated ABW stabilizes to the (constant) actual ABW, with no error.

-- 2) VBR Traffic is generated by D-ITG using Pareto distribution for the inter-departure times of packets.
+- 2. VBR traffic is generated by D-ITG using Pareto distribution for the inter-departure times of packets.
 We generated two flows, one from H1 to H5 and the other one from H3 to H4.
 We tested different values of shape and scale parameters and report the most interesting cases in the following.
 Fig. 6b plots the ABW of the best path from H1 to H5 (estimated by Floodlight, reference value, and relative error).
-In this case we used $\lambda = 1.75$ as shape parameter for both flows, whereas for scale parameter we used $X{H1} = 1ms$ and $X{H3} = 0.5ms$ for H1 and H3, respectively.
+In this case we used $\lambda = 1.75$ as shape parameter for both flows, whereas for scale parameter we used $X{H1} = 1$ ms and $X{H3} = 0.5$ ms for H1 and H3, respectively.
 As shown, the error of the ABW measurement is larger than in case of CBR traffic using frequent polling rates.
-On the other hand, since the inter-departure times of packets are identically and independently distributed on larger time scales, the traffic becomes smoother making the error rate similar to CBR results. - 3) Real Traffic.
+On the other hand, since the inter-departure times of packets are identically and independently distributed on larger time scales, the traffic becomes smoother making the error rate similar to CBR results. - 3.
+Real traffic.
 We collected real traffic measurements from the campus network of the Budapest University of Technology and Economics.
 We used a Cisco 6500 Layer-3 switch that aggregates the traffic of two buildings and linked them to the core layer of the network.
-A 10minute-long trace was used for this purpose.
-The trace
+A 10-minute-long trace was used for this purpose.
+The trace was recorded in No. 2013 and contains about 12 million packets, 10 GB total data, 3000 individual users and 170k flows.
+We extracted the inter-packet times and packet sizes from the trace and set up D-ITG to send the same traffic from H3 to H4.
+Since this traffic rate is much higher than the one we used for the previous cases, we also increased the capacity of the links tenfold.
+Fig. 6c presents the ABW measurement in this scenario.
+In this case the throughput also varies in larger time scales, thus we expect to measure higher ABW error rates using larger polling frequency.